decred/vspd/README.md

   - Pay fee
   - Set voting preferences
 - A minimal, static, web front-end providing pool stats and basic connection instructions.
+- Fees have an expiry period.
+If the fee is not paid within this period, the client must request a new fee.
+This enables the VSP to alter its fee rate.

 ## Future features